ppel123/Intune-AssignTron/README.md

 Feel free to open issues or submit pull requests if you'd like to add new features, improvements, or bug fixes.
 Contributions are always welcome!

+## **Future Work**:

+I plan to add more functionality to this tool, transforming it into a comprehensive solution for all tasks related to assignments in Intune.
+The goal is to make it a one-stop tool that simplifies the management and retrieval of assignment data for a wide range of resources within Intune.